 Even if you think you can handle the plumbing problem yourself, it’s not worth the risk.
-If you get it wrong, the results could be catastrophic; particularly if you end up with a burst water pipe indoors, causing water damage.
+If you get it wrong, the results could be catastrophic, particularly if you end up with a burst water pipe indoors, causing water damage.

 Can I Do My Own Plumbing for Home Renovations?

 Many Aussies love to renovate their homes.
 It’s become somewhat of a national hobby.
 If you’re skilled with tools and reading plans, you can likely do much of the renovations yourself.
-Having said that, you will need to call in a professional plumber to do all of the plumbing work when renovating kitchens and bathrooms.
+Having said that, you will need to call a professional plumber to do all the plumbing work when renovating kitchens and bathrooms.

-A plumber will be required to first dismantle the existing fittings and pipes in bathrooms and kitchens and then will need to come back to install or reroute new pipes and fit new taps, showerheads and so on.
+A plumber will be required first to dismantle the existing fittings and pipes in bathrooms and kitchens and then will need to come back to install or reroute new pipes and fit new taps, showerheads and so on.

 Can I Install, Repair Or Replace My Hot Water System?

 Homeowners should never attempt to install, uninstall or repair a hot water system.
 Any such work must be left for a plumber to take care of.
 The replacement or repair of hot water systems is a technical task, not a simple one.
 When a new system is installed, pipework for the hot and cold water supply also needs to be attached.

 If your hot water system breaks down and it needs to either be repaired or replaced with a new one, don’t tinker with it.
 Give your plumber a call and have them take a look at it.
 If it can be salvaged, your plumber will do the necessary repairs.
 Otherwise, the plumber will advise and carry out replacing the system.

 Can I Install Or Replace a Toilet System Myself?